chromaui/chromatic-docs/gitlab.md

     - if: $CI_COMMIT_BRANCH == $CI_DEFAULT_BRANCH
       when: always

-  #👇Checks if the branch is not main and runs Chromatic
+  # 👇 Checks if the branch is not main and runs Chromatic
 chromatic_publish:
   stage: test
   script: